LGBTQ rights in Latvia

 Lesbian, gay, bisexual, and transgender (LGBTQ) rights in Latvia have expanded substantially in recent years, although LGBT people still face various challenges not experienced by non-LGBT residents.
 Both male and female types of same-sex sexual activity are legal in Latvia, but households headed by same-sex couples are ineligible for the same legal protections available to opposite-sex couples.
 Since May 2022, same-sex couples have been recognized as "family" by the Administrative District Court, which gives them some of the legal protections available to married (opposite-sex) couples; as of 2023 November, around 40 couples have been registered via this procedure.
 In November 2023 registered partnerships were codified into law.
-These partnerships are available to both same and different sex couples - since July 1, 2024 the implemented registered partnership law has the similar rights and obligations as married couples - with the exception of the title of marriage, and adoption or inheritance rights.
+These partnerships are available to both same and different sex couples—since July 1, 2024 the implemented registered partnership law has the similar rights and obligations as married couples—with the exception of the title of marriage, and adoption or inheritance rights.

 The democratization process in Latvia has allowed lesbians and gays to establish organizations and infrastructural elements such as bars, clubs, stores, libraries, etc. Cultural, educational and other events can be held.
 However LGBT people in Latvia continue to face widespread discrimination in society.
 In November 2014, Foreign Minister Edgars Rinkēvičs came out via Twitter, becoming the first openly LGBT elected official in the country.
 In July 2023, Rinkēvičs was promoted to become president of Latvia.
 In 2023, ILGA-Europe ranked Latvia 24th out of 27 European Union countries for the protection of LGBT rights.
-Latvia is the only Baltic country and Northern European country which does not fully ban all anti-gay discrimination and still has yet to allow some form of adoption of same-sex couples.

 Law regarding same-sex sexual activity

-In 1992, soon after Latvia regained independence from the Soviet Union, homosexuality was decriminalized.
+In 1992, male homosexuality was decriminalized; female homosexuality was never criminalized.
 In 1999, the age of consent was equalized and set at 16, regardless of gender and/or sexual orientation.